 - Bidding – Another opportunity to secure cheaper tickets for the College Football Playoff National Championship would be to utilize TickPick’s bidding platform, which allows a user to bid on tickets in certain sections or seat ratings at their price.
 If a seller with tickets for the game elects to accept the bid, the bidder’s card is charged and the order processes like any other transaction at the bidder’s price.
 For more information on how to take advantage of the bidding option, view our bidding tutorial.

 If you weren’t able to secure tickets through any presales, general sales, or the aforementioned methods for the College Football Playoffs, don’t worry, you’re not alone.
-Tickets can still be purchased from secondary marketplaces, although the prices will not be at face value.
+College football tickets can still be purchased from secondary marketplaces, although the prices will not be at face value.
 With the huge fan bases of the the teams still vying for a birth in the CFP, market prices are anticipated to be on the higher side, but that doesn’t mean that good deals can’t be had – if you know where to look.

 With high prices come high service fees with many marketplaces, but not TickPick.
-Here at TickPick we have no service fees, making us your source for cheaper College Football Championship tickets on the secondary market.
+Here at TickPick we have no service fees, making us your source for cheaper College Football Championship tickets than any other major secondary ticket marketplace.
 Given the high face values and extreme resale value of this annual event, prices can get out of hand quickly when you factor in the fees that every other marketplace aside from TickPick will charge you on top of the listed price.

-When Is the Time to Buy College Football Playoff Championship Game Tickets?
+When Is the Best Time to Buy College Football Playoff Championship Game Tickets?

 The CFP Championship is one of the biggest events in sports every single year, and is even more important for many football fans than the Super Bowl.
 We at TickPick field numerous calls and emails from fans interested in securing tickets to this game, and we’ve essentially handled it as we would for the Super Bowl, given the extreme value and high demand for these tickets that only increases as the matchups shake out.